awsdocs/aws-secrets-manager-docs/doc_source/rotating-secrets-one-user-multiple-passwords.md

    1. For **Select secret type**, choose **Other type of secret**, including the user name and the first set of credentials\.
 For example, enter two key\-value pairs for the protected secret text\.
 The pairs can be similar the examples:
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/secretsmanager/latest/userguide/rotating-secrets-one-user-multiple-passwords.html)

    1. For **AWS KMS Encryption Key**, choose the key to use to encrypt this secret, or leave the default set to the **DefaultMasterKey** for the account\.
 To use the default key, the credentials that access the secret must be from the same account that owns the secret\.
-If the user credentials reside in a different account, then you must create and specify a custom customer master key \(CMK\)\.
+If the user credentials reside in a different account, then you must create a customer managed key in AWS KMS\.
+There is a charge for creating KMS keys\.

    1. For **Select rotation period**, choose or type the number of days between rotations\.
 **Note**